evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 The standard suspension includes steel springs and hydraulic dampers.
 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 129 mm.

+### Steering

+Dynamic steering is a standard on the Ford Puma Gen-E, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Drive Modes

 The Ford Puma Gen-E lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
 The driver can choose between 4 modes: